schnaader/precomp-cpp/contrib/preflate/README.md

         "meta block splitting".
 For one 350KiB file compressed at zlib level 1, reconstruction size goes from 35KiB to 1.5KiB.
 Without meta-blocks it would be 3 bytes...
+- 0.3.2 - bug fix: preflate would occasionally believe that it could treat "abaaaa" as a sequence of a's, totally ignoring the b.
+          Thanks to Gonzalo Munoz for finding this.
+- 0.3.3 - add task pool to handle meta blocks in parallel.
+         (multi-threading is why I added meta blocks in the first place.) for small deflate streams consisting of only one meta block, the task pool is ignored.
+- 0.3.4 - bug fix for 0.3.1: preflate would occasionally fail because the
+          zlib parameter estimator would wrongly restrict its search range for large deflate streams split into meta blocks

 License